 4. Register the Brand Name with Social Media and Directories

-Second, it prevents others from capturing any of the natural searches of these systems for your brand name, and third, this improves the search engine optimization (SEO) results to help get your brand name listed at the top of the search engine results page.
+Second, it prevents others from capturing any of the natural searches of these systems for your brand name, and third, it improves the search engine optimization (SEO) results to help get your brand name listed at the top of the search engine results page.

 This is especially important for local SEO.